 7 - 8 Yes Answers

-The SUN Program may not be suitable for you just now.
-Look closely at the questions where you have answered ‘no’ and consider what you can do to change the situation.
-Perhaps you could work toward obtaining more ‘yes’ responses.
+SUN may not be suitable for you just now.
+Look closely at the questions where you have answered 'no' and consider what you can do to change the situation.
+Perhaps you could work toward obtaining more 'yes' responses.
 Examine the areas that require attention and answer these questions again in six to twelve months time.

 0 - 6 Yes Answers

 It may be in your best interest to prioritise and concentrate on your school studies at this time.
-Enrolling in university courses while still in high school is academically challenging and demanding.
+Enrolling in university units while still in high school is academically challenging and demanding.
 Remember, university can always wait until you have finished high school.